Best budget portable monitor 2023

 It also has speakers and a headphone jack, making it great for entertainment on the go, and features the all-important smart cover for added protection while you travel.

 We think this is worth looking into if you're planning on using your portable monitor for everything from gaming to work, but want to save some money for other accessories, like some of the best keyboards or wireless mice around.
-Definitely a great budget-friendly pick if you ask us.
+A great budget-friendly pick if you ask us.

 AOC e1659Fwu product image of a black monitor with someone cycling through a woods on the display.